Barefoot Blessings – When God Says You Have Enough

 Can’t find the extra to share?
 Here’s a place to start:

-Finding the Extra to Share
+Finding the Extra to Share Our Blessings

 God says we have enough!
-Enough for our own needs (I suspect most of us move way beyond that) and more than enough to share with others.
+Enough for our own needs (I suspect most of us move way beyond that) and more than enough to share our blessings with others.
 He is able to provide all of that.

 I think it’s time for me to give away some shoes in my closet.